Cat Adoption Process

 Meet Cats in Foster Homes or Offsite Centers

-Foster cats: It’s up to the individual foster volunteer to decide if they will host in-person visits, and we respect their choice.
-Some foster volunteers may offer a virtual meet-and-greet as an alternative.
-The foster volunteers' preferences will be noted in the animal's profile on our website.
-Foster volunteers pour their hearts into caring for their foster cats.
-It’s a lot to ask them to host meet-and-greet visits too.
-But many do!
+Foster homes: It’s up to each individual foster volunteer to decide if they will host in-person visits in their home or offer virtual visits, and we respect their choice.
+The meet-and-greet option will be noted in the animal's profile on our website.

 Place a Cat on Hold